 Before the curtain goes up, get behind the artistic process at this fascinating preshow discussion with the director and artistic staff.

-Following the show, discuss the minds, motives, and behaviors of the characters with Dr. Mason Turner, chief of psychiatry at San Francisco’s Kaiser Permanente Medical Center.
+Following the show, discuss the minds, motives, and behaviors of the characters with a member of the psychiatric team at San Francisco’s Kaiser Permanente Medical Center.

 Learn firsthand what goes into the making of great theater.
 After the show, join us for a lively onstage chat with the actors, designers, and artists who develop the work onstage.

 The best LGBT night in town!
 Mingle with the cast and fellow theatergoers while enjoying free drinks and treats at this popular afterparty.